Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The Ekedahl-Oort stratification

-by sending a point $[a_0:a_1:a_2:a_3]$ to the Igusa invariants corresponding to the curve with those coefficients.
-Now, let $M_{HW}$ be the Hasse-Witt matrix associated to $\calC$, which takes values in $k[a_0,a_1,a_2,a_3]$.
-Then, we can define the following subvarieties of $\mathbb{P}^3$:
+by sending a point $[a_0:a_1:a_2:a_3]$ to the Igusa invariants corresponding to the curve defined by those coefficients.
+Let $M_{HW}$ denote the Hasse–Witt matrix associated to $\calC$, which has entries in $k[a_0,a_1,a_2,a_3]$.
+Let $(f,a)$ be the $p$-rank and $a$-rank corresponding to an Ekedahl-Oort type.
+We define the following subvarieties of $\mathbb{P}^3$:

-By proposition \ref{HW_prop}, it is easy to check that $\phi(X_{(f,a)})=V_{\leq f}\cap T_{\geq a}$.\\
+By Proposition \ref{HW_prop}, it is easy to check that $\phi(X_{(f,a)})=V_{\leq f}\cap T_{\geq a}$.\\

-This is quite an inefficient way to compute curves in the supersingular strata, and there are better algorithms in literature for this purpose, such as the one developed by Pieper \cite{Pieper2022ConstructingJacobian}.
+This is quite an inefficient way to compute which curves lie in the supersingular strata, and there are better algorithms in the literature for this purpose, such as the one developed by Pieper \cite{Pieper2022ConstructingJacobian}.
 However, this algorithm can be used quite successfully to compute the stratum $V_{\leq 1}=V_{\leq 1}\cap T_{\geq 1}$.\\